rywible/wrela6/docs/design/compiler-pipeline-design.md

   alignment
 ```

-Trace validation should be optional and test-only at first.
-The production
+Trace validation is optional and test-only.
+The production compiler must not
-compiler should not depend on trace generation for correctness.
+depend on trace generation for correctness.

 ### Reference Checker Placement Rules